Dr. Alexis Kubiak, Ph.D., LPC-Associate

 I have worked with children, individuals (5-90+), families, and groups from all walks of life in different settings (private practice, residential, outpatient, and school) across the United States.
 I have a wide arrange of experience with various mental health issues including (but not limited to) trauma, family issues, parenting, mood disorders, issues related to aging, sexual behavior problems in adolescents, relationship issues.
 I also have knowledge of evidence-based techniques through my training in Trauma Focused Cognitive Behavioral Therapy, Family Centered Treatment, Nurturing Parenting Philosophy, and Accelerated Resolution Therapy.
 I have a personal and professional background working with military families as well.
 I am an Army wife of 15 years.
 I began my career working with military families at Fort Carson Army Community Services.
 (Go Army!)

-Alexis is a Licensed Professional Counselor Associate who began in the mental health field when she graduated with her M.A. in Community Mental Health Counseling from the University of Colorado in 2011.
+Dr. Kubiak is a Licensed Professional Counselor Associate (#88584), supervised by April Givens, LPC-S (#69005), who began in the mental health field when she graduated with her M.A. in Community Mental Health Counseling from the University of Colorado in 2011.
 Previously, she obtained a B.S. in Psychology from Texas A&M University in 2006.
-She is currently in the data collection phase of her dissertation on Historical Trauma and Resilience in the African American community from Adams State University’s Counselor Education and Supervision program.
-Her doctoral degree will be conferred May of 2023.
+After completing her dissertation on Historical Trauma and Resilience in the African American Community, she received her Ph.D. in Counselor Education and Supervision from Adams State University.
 She teaches master’s level counseling courses as an adjunct for her university.
+She is a certified Level 2 clinican in Gottman Method Couples Therapy, one of the most widely used and empirically validated treatment methods for couples.
 Through her clinical work, she strives to increase awareness around mental health to help people across the U.S. lead happier, healthier lives; and to educate the next generation of culturally aware, competent and compassionate counselors.